How to Deploy Quorvex AI On-Premises¶

 # Add internal remote and push

-git remote add origin https://gitlab.example.com/qa/playwright-agent.git
+git remote add origin https://gitlab.example.com/qa/quorvex_ai.git

 git push -u origin main